KhaledTaymour/University-Registration-System/README.md

 ## Use Cases:
-Assume having the below registrations
+Assume having the below registrations: rows are courses, cols are courses
  _ |  1 | 2 | 3 | 4 | 5 | 6 | 7
 --- | --- | --- | --- | --- | --- | --- | ---
 1|*| *| *| | | | |